PurnimaPathak44/Project-1/README.md

 This provided Rutgers with multiple options for how they will produce their “successful movie”.

 ## Data Collection and Cleanup
+Utilizing Kaggle datasets and The Open Movie Database API (OMDb API) the main dataset was created.

 ## Findings